hackmcgill/hackerAPI/docs/architecture.md

 ### Structure of your query

-The search query is strucutered as a series of param, operation, value objects (P.O.V.):
+The search query is strucutered as a series of param, operation, value objects (P.O.V.) passed into the `/search/:model` route:

 ```json
 [